LouieRichardson99/astro-lab/README.md

-# Astrolab
+# Astrolab UI

-Astrolab is an Astro integration that brings an isolated UI development tool into your Astro environment.
+Astrolab UI is an Astro integration that brings an isolated UI development tool into your Astro environment.
 Astrolab brings all your repositories Astro components into one place where you can view and modify your props and slots on the fly.

 ## ✨ Features